EricKennedy101/Data-Analyst-Power_BI_and_MySQL_Portfolio/README.md

 - [MySQL_Marketing_Database_Setup.pdf]

 ## How to Use
-- Download and view the reports and documents directly from this repository.
+- View and/or Download the reports and documents directly from this repository.